DANIEL ANTHES

 CV

-My Mindset: Critical Future Optimism!
+My mindset: Critical

-Our attitude towards the future must be: We are now responsible for what happens in the future.
+Our attitude towards the future must be: We are responsible now for what happens in the future.

 Karl Popper